Wild translation surfaces and infinite genus

+For example, this theorem is applicable for all of the Loch Ness monster examples listed above (although for each of them it is easy to check by hand that the genus is infinite).

+On the other hand, the theorem is not applicable to so-called \emph{half-translation surfaces} or \emph{reflection-translation surfaces}, where edges of the polygons can be identified by translations or by reflections.
+In particular, there exist infinite reflection-translation surfaces with wild singularities and genus $0$ such as the ones coming from the construction by de Carvalho and Hall \cite[Theorem 42]{carvalho_hall_12}.
+This might seem contradictory as it is a standard procedure to pass from a reflection-translation surface to a double cover which is a translation surface to use the richer theory of translation surfaces.
+However, when doubling a capped-off cylinder in a reflection-translation surface, it might form a handle.
+This introduces additional genus and so the double cover of a genus $0$ reflection-translation surface can indeed be of infinite genus.

-The article is structured as follows: At first we give the definitions on translation surfaces and their singularities in \autoref{sec_definitions}.
-In \autoref{sec_criterion_infinite_genus}, a criterion is developed how infinite genus can be shown using saddle connections.
-By establishing the existence of short saddle connections in \autoref{sec_proof_theorem} we show that the conditions of the infinite genus criterion are fulfilled under the assumptions of \autoref{thm_wild_singularity_implies_infinite_genus}.
-At this point, we will summarize the results and prove the theorem.
-In \autoref{sec_generalizations}, possible generalizations of the theorem are discussed by considering examples that also have interesting properties on their own.
+The article is structured as follows.
+We start with the necessary definitions on translation surfaces, their singularities, and rotational components in \autoref{sec_definitions}.
+In \autoref{sec_criterion_infinite_genus}, a criterion is developed how infinite genus can be detected using saddle connections, i.e.\ geodesics that connect singularities.
+We establish the existence of short saddle connections in \autoref{sec_saddle_connections_intersections} and study the existence of lower bounds of the length of intersecting saddle connections.
+In \autoref{sec_xossiness}, we define the notion of xossiness and illustrate it by proving two criteria that imply xossiness.
+The proof of the main theorem is carried out in \autoref{sec_theorem_corollaries_generalizations}, followed by two applications and a discussion on whether the conditions in the main theorem are necessary.

-\textbf{Acknowledgements.} The author wants to thank her advisor Gabi Weitze-Schmithüsen for hundreds of valuable discussions and her constant encouragement, Pat Hooper for many helpful discussions (especially at the beginning of this project, cf.\ \autoref{exa_wild_singularity_genus_0}), and Ferrán Valdez for sharing his thoughts on singularities of translation surfaces, starting with explanations on \cite{bowman_valdez_11}.
+\textbf{Acknowledgments.} This article was written as part of the author's PhD project.
+The author wants to thank her advisor Gabi Weitze-Schmithüsen for hundreds of valuable discussions and her constant encouragement, Pat Hooper for many helpful discussions (especially at the beginning of this project, see \autoref{exa_nested_cylinders}), and Ferrán Valdez for sharing his thoughts on singularities of translation surfaces, starting with explanations on \cite{bowman_valdez_13}.
 Furthermore, the author wants to thank Joshua Bowman, Vincent Delecroix, Rodrigo Treviño, Chenxi Wu, Lucien Clavier, and Rodolfo Rios-Zertuche for helpful discussions and hints.

+The author was partially supported within the project ``Dynamik unendlicher Translationsflächen'' in the ``Juniorprofessoren-Programm'' of the Ministry of Science, Research and the Arts.